 I remade it (pureed the sauce this time) and, well it might be one of my favorite cakes ever.
-I can see this as a wedding cake for someone; it’s got an elegance to it, makes me feel like I’m in a fresh, spring garden.
+I can see this as a celebration cake for someone; it’s got an elegance to it, makes me feel like I’m in a fresh, spring garden.

 Rosewater: This can be found in persian or middle eastern markets but i’ve also seen it at whole foods.
 Don’t skip it.